German and Scandinavian Studies

 You can also submit a question and will typically receive a reply in less than 24 hours during weekdays.

 To schedule an appointment to meet, send me an email using the button on the left.
-Appointments can be either on-site in the Du Bois Library or virtual (Zoom).
+Appointments can be on-site in the Du Bois Library or virtual (Zoom).

 German and Scandinavian Studies Dissertations Collection